 Work aroundthe copyright limitations by harnessing things like memorable events and the greatest Super Bowl moments.

-- Use people’s habits, sayings and peculiar behaviours as a source of inspiration for your designs.
+- Use people’s habits, sayings and peculiar behaviors as a source of inspiration for your designs.

-Capitaliseon the right colourcombos to fire fans’ imagination.
+Capitalizeon the right colorcombos to fire fans’ imagination.

 - Have a go at creating relevant, unique mashups.